- Campus Directories

 Sarah Taylor, MSW, PhD Faculty Profile

-Dr. Sarah Taylor has over 25 years of experience in mental health, education, and disability equity through research, teaching, workforce development, and community and organizational practice.
+Dr. Sarah Taylor (she/they) has over 25 years of experience in mental health, education, and disability equity through research, teaching, workforce development, and community and organizational practice.
 She has been serving as Chair of the Department of Social Work since Fall 2019.
-She has appreciated the opportunity to learn in this new role and to be of service to colleagues and students through the pandemic.
-In her work as chair, she emphasizes collaboration, transparency, and work-life balance for social work faculty, staff, and students.
+She has appreciated the opportunity to learn in this role and to be of service to colleagues and students through the pandemic.
+In their work as chair, they emphasize collaboration, transparency, and work-life balance for social work faculty, staff, and students.
 This is especially important in a field where burnout is common and turnover negatively impacts clients.
 Social work is an applied discipline that promotes social justice and values human worth and dignity.
-Inspired by these values, Dr. Taylor's research is collaborative, multi-disciplinary, and participatory, and involves qualitative methods that capture diverse perspectives and experiences.
-Dr. Taylor earned her PhD in Social Welfare in 2007 and her MSW in 2002, both at UC Berkeley.
+Rooted in these values, Dr. Taylor's research is collaborative, multi-disciplinary, and participatory, and involves qualitative methods that capture diverse perspectives and experiences.
+Dr. Taylor earned their PhD in Social Welfare and MSW from UC Berkeley.

 Current projects include:

-- The Center for Disability Justice: Health Equity, Education, and Creativity is currently in the planning stages with co-lead Shubha Kashinath, Chair and Associate Professor in Speech, Language, and Hearing Sciences.
-This Center will support multi-disciplinary collaboration among faculty working on projects relevant to the Center’s mission and goals, including those listed below.
+- The Center for Disability Justice Research, Health Equity, Education, and Creativity has received approval and will formally launch soon!
+Dr. Taylor and Dr. Shubha Kashinath co-direct the Center with a governing board of faculty from across the university.
+The Center will support multi-disciplinary collaboration among faculty working on projects relevant to the Center’s mission and goals, including the certificate program noted below.

 - A certificate program for students with intellectual and developmental disabilities (I/DD) is currently in the planning stages with co-lead Talya Kemper, Assistant Professor in Teacher Education.
 The certificate program will welcome and include students with I/DD in courses, co-curricular activities, and vocational training on our campus.